Do you think it will bear fruit?

 - Meaning: to indicate that there are signs the one is going to achieve their goal or desired results.

-- Use In A Sentence: The CEO is hoping that when the new changes take place it will spell success for his company.
+- Use In A Sentence: The CEO is hoping that in a few months, the changes will spell success for his company.

-16. Sucess Depends On Your Backbone Not Your Wishbone
+16. Sucess Depends On Your Backbone Not On Your Wishbone

 - Meaning: you can’t achieve success by wishing for good results.
 You need to work for what you want.